pangpang20/gaussdb-python/docs/basic/adapt.rst

 .. autofunction:: gaussdb.types.enum.register_enum

-   After registering, fetching data of the registered enum will cast PostgreSQL enum labels into corresponding Python enum members.
+   After registering, fetching data of the registered enum will cast GaussDB enum labels into corresponding Python enum members.

-   If no `!enum` is specified, a new `Enum` is created based on PostgreSQL enum labels.
+   If no `!enum` is specified, a new `Enum` is created based on GaussDB enum labels.

 Example::